'Deliverance' actor Herbert Coward, dies in car crash, aged 85

 In 2018, the year before his death, Reynolds revealed that he recommended Coward for the role.
 He told Conan O’Brien: “John Boorman, an Irish director, the best director I ever had, said, ‘Where am I gonna find these guys … the Mountain Men?’
 And I said, ‘I know a guy.
 He can’t read and he can’t write or anything, but I’m telling you, if we can get him we got something special.’
 So I said, ‘Let me bring him in.
 His name’s Cowboy, and you’ll see if you like him.”

-Back in November last year, Voight opened up about his “disappointment” in daughter Angelina Jolie‘s “lies” about the Israel-Hamas war.
+Back in November last year, Coward’s co-star Voight spoke about his “disappointment” in daughter Angelina Jolie‘s “lies” about the Israel-Hamas war.